 • Help the NHS support broader social and economic development

-The ICS design framework includes expecting systems to include the VCSE sector as a strategic partner.
+The ICS design framework includes the VCSE sector as a strategic partner.
 It means we are valued for shaping, improving, and delivering services which enable people and communities to improve their health and wellbeing.
 These arrangements build on VCSE partners’ involvement in relevant forums.
-This includes at neighbourhood level.
+This includes at local level.

 Our Strategic and Thematic Alliances will be integral to shaping ongoing development and planning in communities.